 1.1 The site to which the application relates is a three storey terraced property (third floor located within the roof space) located within Whitley Bay town centre.
-The application site is vacant but was last in use as the Avalon Hotel and Bar.
-It adjoins the former Hush Bar to the south west (which is now vacant and subject to planning application 17/00093) and Havana Bar to the north east.
-The host premises are south eastern facing on the western side of South Parade.
-The front curtilage of the former Avalon Hotel is paved and enclosed, but has access from the highway for vehicles to park within the site.
-The front curtilage of the Avalon Bar is also paved and enclosed and has no existing vehicular access point.
+The application site is vacant but was last officially in use as the Ocean Inn and Hush Lounge.
+It adjoins the former Avalon Hotel to the north east (which is now vacant and subject to planning application 17/00092/FUL) and a residential dwelling to the south west.
+The host premises are south eastern facing onto the western side of South Parade.
+The front curtilage of the application site is paved with a vehicular access point (Ocean Inn) and partly tarmac with artificial grass to the former Hush Lounge.
 The rear of the host site is characterised by two storey offshoots and rear yard areas enclosed by brick walls.
 Beyond the rear boundary there is an access lane and the rear of residential properties facing onto North Parade.
-Opposite to the application site on South Parade is the junction with Esplanade, both corners are occupied by public bars (Zync and Easy Street).
-It is understood that Easy Street is closed.
+Opposite to the application site on South Parade is Easy Street.